From: EDITOR'S BLOG/ Andy Walgamott/NW Sportsman

 4) Non-hunters in King County will likely be dismayed over bears killed in the spring using bait

-A Muckleshoot spokesperson had no immediate comment today but indicated he would get back to Northwest Sportsman tomorrow.
+A Muckleshoot spokesperson had no immediate comment today but indicated he would get back to Northwest Sportsman tomorrow.2) Officer safety could become a factor because of the confusion over who has a right to hunt vs those who don’t

 No comments: